Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

 local system.

-In this mode, each file designated by the generic name of FNAME containing meta-characters is the object of a special transfer.
+In this mode, each file designated by the generic name of FNAME containing meta- characters is the object of a special transfer.

 This request to send generates as many posts in the catalogue as there are files to transfer.